-Martin Jessop introduced Andy Mollett, the club’s Chief Financial Officer.
-In answering pre-submitted questions together with those from the audience, Andy covered a wide range of topics including financial impact of European Competition, the summer Transfer Window, Financial Fair Play, and the Stadium.
+Martine ∂Bennett introduced Andy Mollett, the club’s Chief Financial Officer.
+In answering pre-submitted questions together with those from the audience, Andy covered a wide range of topics including the financial impact of European competition, the forthcoming January Transfer Window, Financial Fair Play, and the process for signing new players.

-Following the more formal business of the evening Martin Jessop introduced Martin Allen.
-Martin shared a number of stories and experiences from his time as both a player and a manager.
-Martin answered a variety of pre-submitted questions, together with those from the floor during an entertaining and extended Q and A session.
+Following the more formal business of the evening Joe O'Sullivan introduced Steve Potts.
+Steve shared a number of stories and experiences from his long playing career and his current role as U21s Coach.
+Steve answered a variety of pre-submitted questions, together with those from the floor during an entertaining and enlightening Q and A session.

-Martin, on behalf of the Bondholders and the Executive Committee thanked the Club for hosting the event, together with Club representatives and Martin Allen for an entertaining and informative evening.
-Martin Allen then drew out two raffle tickets for lucky winners of a signed Men's Shirt and signed Women's Shirt donated by the Club.
+Martine, on behalf of the Bondholders and the Executive Committee thanked the Club for hosting the event, together with Club representatives and Steve Potts for an entertaining and informative evening.
+Steve Potts then drew out two raffle tickets for lucky winners of a signed Men's Shirt and signed Women's Shirt donated by the Club.
 This was followed by photo opportunities including with the UEFA Europa Conference League Trophy, on display for the evening.